2nd Chronicles Chapter 18

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-sitting upon his throne, and all the host of heaven standing on his right hand and on his left.
+standing at attention on his right hand and on his left.

 18:19 And YAHWEH יְהֹוָה